al3xandr3/al3xandr3.github.io/_posts/2014-06-26-presenting.md

 ### The Skeptical System

+Works by answering tipical skeptical questions from audience, how expert presenter is in the matter (establishing credibility), whats in it for me, etc...

 Break the presentation in a sequence of 4 parts, answering the "skeptical" audience questions:

 - Why should i listen to you?